HPCNow/hpcnow-labs/admin-training/slurm/08-user-management.md

              parent=UoD fairshare=33
 ```

-If you have more clusters and you are fine sharing the resources and limits across all of them, you can either not specify a cluster or provide a list of clusters with comma separated.
+If you have more clusters and you are fine sharing the resources and limits across all of them, you can either not specify a cluster or provide a list of clusters (comma separated).

 You can modify existing accounts with SQL-like options, using keywords like ```where``` and ```set```: